One requirement that is very specific in the Bankruptcy Code is:

 - The request from the Debtor’s attorney did not sit well with the Judge.

 - Debtor did not comply with Section 109(h) and does not fall into one of the statutory exceptions.

 - Debtor does not qualify to be a debtor in Bankruptcy Court.

 - It is fitting for the case to be dismissed.

 - To routinely waive the requirements is akin to simply ignoring the requirements.

 - Counsel is requesting the Court to disregard the timeliness requirements.

 - REQUEST DENIED.

-Hiring a Certified Bankruptcy Attorney would have avoided this.
-When you go to a Bankruptcy mill-type bankruptcy firm, attention to details can be loss.
+Hiring a Board Certified Bankruptcy Attorney (like I am) would have avoided this.
+When you go to a Bankruptcy mill-type bankruptcy firm, attention to details can be lost.
 Choosing the right attorney is paramount in your Bankruptcy Filing Success.